harvester/harvesterhci.io/kb/2023-02-01/scan_and_repair_filesystem.md

 ### XFS

-When scanning a XFS filesystem, use the `xfs_repair` command as follows, where `/dev/sdd3` is the problematic partition of the device.
+When scanning an XFS filesystem, use the `xfs_repair` command and specify the problematic partition of the device.

+In the following example, `/dev/sda3` is the problematic partition.
 ```
-# xfs_repair -n /dev/sdd3
+# xfs_repair -n /dev/sda3
 ```

 To repair the corrupted partition, run the following command.

 ```
-# xfs_repair /dev/sdd3
+# xfs_repair /dev/sda3
 ```

 ### EXT4